In This Article

-Abuse of any kind is complicated and difficult to understand, navigate, and identify, but this is especially true for emotional abuse.
-In physically abusive relationships, there is tangible evidence of violence and distress.
-Beyond that, emotional abuse can involve extremely sophisticated—and more importantly, toxic—game-playing, like inconsistent, unpredictable displays of affection or love (there's a firm line between jealousy and possessiveness, for example).
-And while the warning signs can seem more ambiguous, psychological and emotional abuse can be just as damaging.
+Abuse of any kind is complicated and difficult to understand, navigate, and identify, and this is especially true for emotional abuse.
+In physically abusive relationships, there is tangible evidence of violence and distress, while emotional abuse can involve extremely sophisticated—and, more importantly, toxic—mind games, like inconsistent, unpredictable displays of affection.
+As a result, though its warning signs can seem ambiguous, emotional abuse can be just as damaging.